infinum/secrets_cli/README.md

     :secrets_file: config/application.yml   # file where your secrets are kept, depending on your environment gem (figaro, dotenv, etc)
     :secrets_storage_key: rails/my_project/ # vault 'storage_key' where your secrets will be kept.

-### Auth
+### Policies

-    $ secrets auth
+    $ secrets policies

-You need to first authenticate yourself on vault server to be able to read and write.
-Needs to be done only _once_ for specific token.
+To get all the policies your auth grants please use this command.

 ### storage_keys and environments